 The spooky glamour of Halloween ended quite abruptly for me a couple of years ago.
-After consecutive years of trick or treating and fancy dress, then parties, drinking and more fancy dress, suddenly one Halloween I was in my pyjamas, taking photographs of my parents in their costumes before they breezed out the door to a party.
+After many consecutive years of trick or treating and fancy dress, then parties, drinking and more fancy dress, suddenly one Halloween I was in my pyjamas, taking photographs of my parents in their costumes before they breezed out the door to a party.
 Then, the following year I supervised trick or treating.
-Traipsing behind my cousin and her friends, who were covered in face paint and unlike me not dressed in sensible thick woollens, I realised with dawning horror the roles had somehow reversed.
+Traipsing behind my 14-year-old cousin and her friends who were covered in face paint and, unlike me, not dressed in sensible thick woollens, I realised with dawning horror the roles had somehow reversed.

 Gone are the days when my housemates and I themed our dress up – one year we all transformed into Disney characters, my sister and I as the Mad Hatter and March Hare complete with dinky bow tie and cotton tail pinned to my skirt.
 We then proceeded to drink too many quad-vods (yes, the name tells you all), stumble home and Fiona threw a shoe at my mirror which promptly broke.
 Her seven years bad luck is nearly over.